-As of August 2017, I am starting as a Teaching Assistant Professor in the Boone Pickens School of Geology, Oklahoma State University, Stillwater.
-The focus of my teaching will be igneous and metamorphic petrology, mineralogy, field geology and introductory classes.
+Since August 2017, I have been a Teaching Assistant Professor in the Boone Pickens School of Geology, Oklahoma State University, Stillwater.
+The focus of my teaching is igneous and metamorphic petrology, mineralogy, introductory geology, field geology and volcanology.

 In 2014 I completed my PhD at the Research School of Earth Sciences, Australian National University under the supervision of Dr Greg Yaxley.
 My project utilised igneous and experimental petrology techniques to examine the relationship between oxygen fugacity and metasomatism in the cratonic lithosphere, by examining garnet peridotite xenoliths.
 Techniques include petrography, electron probe microanalysis (EPMA), laser ablation-inductively coupled plasma-mass spectrometry (LA-ICP-MS), scanning electron microscopy (SEM) as well as high pressure experiments.
 I have also been involved in a number of synchrotron experiments using Fe K-edge XANES to determine Fe oxidation states in garnet and thus calculate oxygen fugacity, these have been performed of the X-ray Fluorescence Microprobe beamline at the Australian Synchrotron.